Chest Cold and Chronic Bronchitis Test and Treatment

-At Statcare Urgent Care, we not only diagnose and treat your asthma or bronchitis, we can also treat you without the need for an appointment.
-We have pulse oximeters to measure your oxygen levels, Oxygen tanks to give you additional oxygen if needed, nebulizer treatment machines to help loosen mucus and open airways, ability to do Chest X-Ray as well as give you IV Fluids and IV Antibiotics.
+At Statcare Urgent Care, we have reliable physicians who can diagnose and treat bronchitis, be it acute bronchitis or chronic bronchitis.
+We have pulse oximeters to measure your oxygen levels, oxygen tanks to give you additional oxygen if needed, and nebulizer treatment machines to help loosen mucus and open airways.

-If you are having symptoms of a chest cold or the flu and feel your immune systems are stressed in spite of plenty of rest or drinking plenty fluids; let our trained emergency room professionals evaluate you.
+According to the Centers for Disease Control and Prevention (CDC), acute bronchitis often gets better on its own and will not require bronchitis treatment that involves antibiotics.
+If you are experiencing more than just chest cold symptoms, such as a bloody runny nose and ear infections, and feel your immune systems are stressed in spite of plenty of rest or drinking plenty of fluids, let our trained emergency room professionals evaluate you.

 We are open 365 days a year including evenings, weekends, and holidays.